Bath Bomb Recipe

 Directions:

-Using a teaspoon be careful and pour into bath bomb molds, chocolate mold or another mold of your choice.
+• Using a teaspoon be careful and pour into bath bomb molds, chocolate mold, or the mold of your choice.

-Pop out and place on wax paper until thawed.
-Then put into bags and tag with list of ingredients.
+• Pop out and place on wax paper until thawed.

 Bath Bomb Molds